Easy Crab Bisque: A not-so-gourmet, but tastes gourmet, bisque that you can make at home with real crab or imitation

 Are they delicious?
 I’m sure they are.
 But if I’m going to spend an arm and a leg on dinner, I prefer to head out to a nice restaurant and have someone make it for me.
 Ammiright?

 So when I decided to whip crab bisque up, I knew I wanted to keep things simple.

-I’m so happy to say that this recipe was SO good, and I knew it had to make an appearance here on the blog because I know how much ya’ll love a good, easy, recipe… and especially one that tastes like it took forever in the kitchen.
+I’m so happy to say that this recipe was SO good, and I knew it had to make an appearance here on the blog because I know how much you all love a good, easy, recipe… and especially one that tastes like it took forever in the kitchen.
 (Especially this clam chowder soup recipe!)